mento-protocol/docs/economics/risks.md

 ### Economic and Reserve Risks

-The primary risk to Celo Dollar stability is a scenario in which there is a decrease in demand for Celo Dollars greater than the total value of the reserves.
+The primary risk to Mento Dollar stability is a scenario in which there is a decrease in demand for Mento Dollars greater than the total value of the reserves.
 In such a scenario, the protocol would be unable to handle a sufficient contraction amount to meet decreased demand.
 A secondary risk is a scenario in which there exists enough value in the reserves to handle a contraction in demand, but not enough market liquidity to sell the amount of a crypto asset quickly enough to handle the contraction.
 Estimates of the likelihood of either of these risks under the given modeling assumptions can be found in the[ stability analysis](https://celo.org/papers/stability).

 ### Oracle Risks